Who was St. Brigid and why is she inspiring many 1,500 years after her death? - WTOP News

 Brigid was believed to have been buried at her monastic church in Kildare.
 Around the ninth century, her remains were moved to the northern town of Downpatrick in hopes of avoiding the pillages of Vikings and others.
 That shrine was later destroyed by English troops during the Protestant Reformation.

 Various churches on the European continent claim to have relics of St. Brigid.
 This includes a bone fragment from Brigid’s skull, which tradition says was brought to a church in Portugal by three Irish knights.
 A fragment of that relic was returned in the 1930s to Brigidine Sisters elsewhere in Ireland and is stored in a small metal reliquary, shaped like an oak tree, an image associated with Brigid.
-That’s the relic being returned to Kildare.
+That’s the relic that was returned to Kildare on Sunday.

-The relic’s new resting place will be the Catholic parish church named for St. Brigid, which plans to display it permanently.
+The relic’s new resting place is the Catholic parish church named for St. Brigid, which plans to display it permanently.

 WHAT IS A RELIC, AND WHY DO CATHOLICS VENERATE THEM?